 Adobe Dynamic Media Classic is an integrated, rich media management, publishing, and serving environment.
 Rich media can be delivered to all marketing and selling channels, including the web, print material, e-mail campaigns, web portals, desktops, and devices.

-The key Dynamic Media Classic workflow steps are:
+The key Adobe Dynamic Media Classic workflow steps are:

 Create rich media - Create different configurations of your assets such as eCatalogs, Image Sets, Spin Sets, Swatch Sets, Mixed Media Sets, basic Templates, and FXG Templates.

-Publish and administer - Publish assets to the Dynamic Media Classic SaaS network, as well as monitor the status of assets when they are published, administer user rights, and maintain security.
+Publish and administer - Publish assets to the Adobe Dynamic Media Classic SaaS network.
+Monitor the status of assets when they are published.
+Administer user rights and maintain security.

-Dynamic Media Classic is fundamentally different from other systems because you can use Dynamic Media Classic to deliver media dynamically from single master assets and URL calls.
+Adobe Dynamic Media Classic is fundamentally different from other systems because you can use Adobe Dynamic Media Classic to deliver media dynamically from single primary assets and URL calls.

-The URL strings you generate with Dynamic Media Classic include instructions that tell the server how to display the asset when it is delivered.
-For example, the same master image can be delivered in different sizes, formats, weights, colors, and zoom views.
-As part of building and publishing media assets with Dynamic Media Classic, you visually configure the effects.
-In so doing, you create the URL calls that correctly tell the server how to present your master asset to applications.
+The URL strings that you generate with Adobe Dynamic Media Classic include instructions that tell the server how to display the asset when it is delivered.
+For example, the same primary image can be delivered in different sizes, formats, weights, colors, and zoom views.
+As part of building and publishing media assets with Adobe Dynamic Media Classic, you visually configure the effects.
+In so doing, you create the URL calls that correctly tell the server how to present your primary asset to applications.